How to Get Into an Ivy League University (as an Asian American)

 Does the “personality trait problem” sound familiar?
 That’s what turns into the “bamboo ceiling” in the work world, where Asians are face barriers in promotions to top echelons of leadership.

-That’s why I coach every student, Asian or not, life skills — work on your leadership, self advocacy and networking skills.
+That’s why I coach every student, Asian or not, on life skills — work on your leadership, self advocacy and networking skills.

 Those skills factor into your evaluation for college, and they’re the ones that will most benefit you in life.